csoeller/super-res-analysis-tool-installation-docs/r-conda-install-with-notebooks.md

 ## Conda install of jupyter support and register R kernel

 For this last part we are switching back to using `conda`.
-It seems pretty hassle-free and has always worked when I tried it.
+It seems pretty hassle-free and has always worked when we tried it.

 ```
 conda activate r-stats # activate r-stats env if not already done